 Goldendoodles tend to boast gold, caramel, or red coats.
 Labradoodles have a wider range of colors, including black, yellow, white, chocolate, and more.
 Their coats are both pretty low on shedding, and they each have curly fur.

 However, Labradoodles tend to take on the details of their Labrador half in terms of fur.
 Though their poodle half is curly, their Labrador half is short and wiry.
 This combination usually leads to shorter, less curly fur.
-A Goldendoodle takes on the traits of a golden retriever, who has long, thick fur.
+A Goldendoodle takes on the traits of a Golden Retriever, who has long, thick fur.
 This results in longer, thicker, and curlier fur on the Goldendoodle.

-The Labradoodle and Goldendoodle are both sociable and friendly.
-However, the Labradoodle tends to be more energetic, meaning it will need more play time and exercise.
+They both do well with strangers, as they are very social and love to interact with those around them, including other dogs.
+The Labradoodle tends to be more energetic, meaning it will need more playtime and exercise.
 The Labradoodle is usually also the smarter of the two.

 Though they are energetic and friendly, you may find that your Labradoodle seems a little more reserved and cautious than the Goldendoodle.
 Once they warm up, they’re happy to join in the fun.
 But for some, it can take a little time.

 Because of this trait, you may find that your Goldendoodle has a little more zest and less timidity.
-A Goldendoodle will give anyone a great time of playing and laughter, but a Labradoodle will always be reliable and eager to please.
+A Goldendoodle will give anyone a great time of playing and laughter.
+But a Labradoodle will always be reliable and eager to please.